Lameguy64/PSn00bSDK/doc/cmake_reference.md

   A new symbol/object will be created with the given name, escaped by replacing non-alphanumeric characters with underscores.
 The contents of the file will be aligned to 4 bytes and placed in the `.data` section.
+An unsigned 32-bit integer named `<symbol name>_size` will also be defined and set to the length of the file in bytes (without taking alignment/padding into account).

-Once added the file and its size can be accessed by C/C++ code by declaring the symbol as an extern array and `<symbol name>_size` as an integer, like this:
+  Once added the file and its size can be accessed by C/C++ code by declaring the respective symbols as an extern array and as an integer, like this:

   ```c
   extern const uint8_t my_file[];